CRNA Job Outlook: Growth, Salary, and Insights

 CRNA Compensation Industry Insights

 The CRNA profession continues to experience one of the most promising career trajectories in healthcare.
-According to the U.S. Bureau of Labor Statistics (BLS) 2024 Occupational Outlook Handbook, employment for CRNAs and nurse anesthesiologists is projected to grow by nearly 38% between 2022 and 2032 — a rate far exceeding the national average for all occupations.
-This surge positions CRNAs as one of the most in-demand nursing specialties in the coming decade.
+According to the U.S. Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, employment for CRNAs is projected to grow by 10% between 2023 and 2033, a rate faster than the national average for all occupations.
+This positions CRNAs as one of the most in-demand nursing specialties in the coming decade.
 The expanding need for anesthesia services in hospitals, surgical centers, and outpatient clinics has created a robust CRNA job market, offering opportunities in both urban hospitals and rural facilities.

-The CRNA demand boom is not just a temporary workforce trend — it’s a reflection of long-term changes in healthcare.
-Several key factors contribute to this upward trajectory:
+The CRNA demand boom is not a temporary workforce trend.
+It reflects long-term structural changes in healthcare.
+Several key factors are driving this upward trajectory:

 1. A national shortage of anesthesia providers.
 The U.S. faces an anticipated shortage of more than 12,000 anesthesia professionals by 2033, according to the American Association of Nurse Anesthesiology (AANA).
 CRNAs are filling that gap, especially in underserved and rural areas.

 3. Expanded scope of practice.
-Many states have granted CRNAs the ability to practice independently, increasing employment opportunities and reducing care delays in surgical settings.
+More than 25 states have granted CRNAs the ability to practice independently, increasing employment opportunities and reducing care delays in surgical settings.

 4. Cost-effective, high-quality care.
 Studies published in Health Affairs show that CRNAs provide anesthesia services with outcomes equivalent to physician anesthesiologists but at a lower cost, making them indispensable to modern healthcare systems.

-As of 2024, there are approximately 57,000 CRNAs and nurse anesthesiologists employed across the U.S. These professionals work in a variety of healthcare settings, including hospitals, outpatient surgery centers, physician and dental offices, home healthcare services, and even telemedicine-based anesthesia care.
+As of 2024, approximately 57,000 CRNAs and nurse anesthesiologists are employed across the U.S. The CRNA job market spans a wide range of healthcare settings, including hospitals, outpatient surgery centers, physician and dental offices, home healthcare services, and pain management clinics.
 In many rural counties, CRNAs represent over 80% of all anesthesia providers, ensuring access to safe and efficient care in regions where physician anesthesiologists are scarce.

 CRNA Salary: What Nurse Anesthetists Earn

-One of the biggest draws to the profession is the CRNA salary — consistently among the highest in the nursing field.
-According to the BLS 2024 report, the median annual CRNA salary is $212,650.
-However, earnings vary significantly based on factors like experience, certifications, and workplace setting.
+One of the biggest draws to the profession is CRNA salary, consistently among the highest in nursing.
+According to the most recent BLS data, the median annual CRNA salary is $212,650.
+However, earnings vary significantly based on experience, certifications, and workplace setting.

 Top-paying states for CRNAs: